GhostWriters/DockSTARTer/docs/apps/plex.md

 docker stop plex
 docker rm plex

+# remove the config folder for plex
+# !WARNING! do NOT do this if you have already setup your plex server and are having issues connecting to it, skip to option 3 instead
+rm -Rf ~/.config/appdata/plex

 sudo nano ~/.docker/compose/.env
 # with the nano file editor open locate the PLEX_CLAIM variable
 # go to https://www.plex.tv/claim/ in your browser and get the claim token set your PLEX_CLAIM variable